 Additionally, do note that during peak season, you aren’t able to swim at Ponta da Piedade due to the huge influx of boats.
 But you may be able to swim if you visit early in the morning or later in the evening, after all the tours are over.

 With a parking lot, restaurant, gift shop, public restrooms, and a lighthouse (closed to the public), there are many facilities offered at Ponta da Piedade; you can easily spend hours at this magical Lagos beach!
-It is truly one of the best places to visit in Portugal.
+It is truly one of the best places to visit in Portugal, and an essential for any Algarve itinerary.

 Next on the list is Lagos’ largest beach: Meia Praia.